 Little girl dreams

 Listen in on little girls playing and you will be eavesdropping on their big dreams for when they grow up: a ballerina, a mermaid, a princess, a fairy, a moonwalker, a lion tamer, a trainer of unicorns.
-And then, in the blink of an eye, they do grow up and find out that unicorns and mermaids don’t exist, Christmas trees are not so tall and being a princess means marrying a prince and it's not all it is cut out to be.
-(Well, that is certainly Meghan Markle's view).
+And then, in the blink of an eye, they do grow up and find out that unicorns and mermaids don’t exist, Christmas trees are not so tall and being a princess means marrying a prince and it's not always happily ever after.

 At the heart of every little girl's hopeful aspirations is a belief system that they can be anything they want, dreams do come true and all you need to change the world is a fairy wand.